ricardojoserf/MemorySnitcher/README.md

 ![or1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/overread_1.png)

 The values are leaked!
-Now it is time to implement this to leak the addresses:
+Now it is time to leak the addresses:

 ```c
 #include <windows.h>